open-easyrtc/open-easyrtc/docs/easyrtc_server_events.md

 - Default event names are the same as public event names.
 - The parameter list is the same as the public listener.
 This includes the callback if present.
-- Do not call the callback after emitting a default event.
-Can be unstable.
-- Do not call events outside of a associated listener.
-Can be unstable.
-- Events predicated by 'after' do not have default easyRTC listeners.
-Emitting these events will have no effect.

 ## List of easyRTC Events